Why Swim at the Y?

 The Star Leadership program begins after completion of Star 4.
 The Star Leadership Program includes Star 5, Star 6 and Star 7.

 The non-registered Teen Learn to Swim program is for teens ages 13-18 years to gain confidence in the pool while learning basic swimming skills.

 Advanced Aquatics Programs

 They Y offers Bronze Star, Bronze Medallion and Bronze Cross programs.
-Please visit the Leadership and Learning page.

 Private and Semi-Private Swim Lessons